GünAz TV: History

 The channel has its origins in 2004, when Ahmad Obali founded it with the self-proclaimed purpose of protecting the rights of Iranian Azerbaijanis.
+It seeks peaceful and cultural action against racism and discriminatory government policies in Iran.
+It was given the name GünAz, a portmanteau made up from "Güney Azərbaycan" (گونئی آذربایجان), which translates to "South Azerbaijan", a term used by Azerbaijani irridentists to describe Iranian Azerbaijan.
+In explaining his and his colleagues' goals, Ahmad Obali explained:

+“Our activists want an independent South Azerbaijan because we will do much better once we are independent.
+We can move toward a union with North Azerbaijan, join the Council of Europe, and embrace Western values."

-It was given the name GünAz, a portmanteau made up from "Güney Azərbaycan" (گونئی آذربایجان), which translates to "South Azerbaijan", a term used by Azerbaijani nationalists to describe Iranian Azerbaijan.
-The overwhelming majority of its content has been anti-Iranian, with a 2014 study by an Iranian-Azerbaijani researcher finding that 86.64% of all programs broadcast on the channel have been aimed at portraying Iran negatively, without a single one portraying it positively.
+The overwhelming majority of the channel's content has been anti-Iranian, with a 2014 study by an Iranian-Azerbaijani researcher finding that 86.64% of all programs broadcast on the channel have been aimed at portraying Iran negatively, without a single one portraying it positively.

-In 2006 it was banned from broadcasting via Türksat in response to an Iranian complaint following the channel's calling on Iranian Azerbaijanis to engage in terrorism against the state during the 2006 protests in Iran, as well as a Turkish state investigation that concluded foreign intelligence agencies were behind its operation.
+In 2006, it was banned from broadcasting via Türksat in response to an Iranian complaint following the channel's calling on Iranian Azerbaijanis to engage in terrorism against the state during the 2006 protests in Iran, as well as a Turkish state investigation that concluded foreign intelligence agencies were behind its operation.
 From that point on, the channel has broadcast only from TelStar and Hot bird satellites.
 Reportedly, the loss of their ability to use Türksat heavily reduced the channel's viewership within Iran.

 In 2019, GünAz TV played a role in the spreading the story of Zahra Navidpour's alleged rape by Iranian MP Salman Khodadadi by publishing an interview with her.
 The interview included several audio files that were claimed to be evidence of sexual assault.
 Khodadadi rejected the accusations made by her in the interview and was later tried and acquitted of charges by the Supreme Court.

 Funding

 According to Obali, GünAz TV receives all of its funding from viewer donations, being entirely independent of any governmental support.
 However, it has never publicly disclosed its financial resources or sources of funding.

-It is suspected that the owner, Ahmad Obali, uses the chain of restaurants he owns in Chicago to launder money, using what is earned from it to fund his media operations.
-In 2008, Chicago authorities prosecuted and brought Obali to court for financial violations relating to his restaurant business.
-Allegedly, Obali also maintains ties to the Azerbaijani mafia in Russia, making use of them to procure various financial resources.
-Additionally, it is clear from some of its programs that the channel operates offices and studios in Baku, making it evident that it enjoys some level of support from the ruling authorities of Azerbaijan, despite official denials.
-The government-backed Congress of World Azerbaijanis have also publicly stated their support for the channel.
+The government-backed Congress of World Azerbaijanis have also supported the channel.
 Asides from the Azerbaijani government, Turkey accused the American Central Intelligence Agency (CIA) of renting the satellite channels used to host GünAz in 2006.